Arniston (East Indiaman): Voyage number 3: St Helena, Benkulen, and China (1800–1801)

 During this voyage Arniston had just anchored at Benkulen on 27 June 1800, when the 26-gun French privateer Confiance attacked her.
-Arniston cut her anchor and gave chase, firing several broadsides into the other ship, but the faster French ship was able to make an escape.Lindsay 1874, primary sources.
+Arniston cut her anchor and gave chase, firing several broadsides into the other ship, but the faster French ship was able to make an escape.
 On 9 October 1800, the East Indiaman Kent would be less fortunate; Confiance would capture Kent after a two-hour engagement.